lucasklaassen/integer-test/README.md

 If applicable.
 Did you do something that you feel could have been done better in a real-world application?
 Please let us know.

+- For the sake of time and complexity I only created 3 environments: local, test and production.
+Ideally I would have created a a development environment, a testing environment, a staging environment and a production environment.

 ### Stretch goals attempted

 If applicable, use this area to tell us what stretch goals you attempted.
 What went well?
 What do you wish you